adenflorian/corgi.fm/docs/BUGS.md

 - [ ] when ableton is open, corgi.fm wont recognize midi keyboard

 ## FIXED
+- [√] strip query params from room names when creating rooms
 - [√] backspace undoes all sequencers even if not recording
 - [√] options not saving correctly again
 - [√] username on keyboard not showing up to date one for other users always